openvinotoolkit/openvino/docs/OV_Runtime_UG/hetero_execution.md

 #### The Automatic Mode
-It decides automatically which operation is assigned to which device according to the support from dedicated devices (`GPU`, `CPU`, `MYRIAD`, etc.) and query model step is called implicitly by Hetero device during model compilation.
+It decides automatically which operation is assigned to which device according to the support from dedicated devices (`GPU`, `CPU`, `GNA`, etc.) and query model step is called implicitly by Hetero device during model compilation.

 The automatic mode causes "greedy" behavior and assigns all operations that can be executed on a given device to it, according to the priorities you specify (for example, `ov::device::priorities("GPU,CPU")`).
 It does not take into account device peculiarities such as the inability to infer certain operations without other special operations placed before or after that layer.
 If the device plugin does not support the subgraph topology constructed by the HETERO device, then you should set affinity manually.